On the Hard Problem

 What Chalmers Claims

 In 1995, Chalmers drew a line between “easy problems” and the “hard problem” of consciousness.
-The easy problems — he acknowledged they were only easy in principle, not in practice — concern the mechanisms of cognition: how the brain discriminates a face from a shadow, integrates the smell of coffee with the warmth of the cup, reports on its own states, controls behavior.
+The easy problems — he acknowledged they were only easy in principle, not in practice — concern the mechanisms of cognition.
+How does a brain discriminate a face from a shadow?
+Integrate the smell of coffee with the warmth of the cup?
+Report on its own states, control behavior?
 These are problems of function.
 They can be solved, at least in principle, by identifying the right neural mechanisms and computational processes.
 Solve all the easy problems and you’ve explained everything about what consciousness does.

 But you haven’t explained why it feels like something.
 That’s the hard problem.

 Chalmers’s most vivid formulation is the zombie argument.
 Imagine a creature physically identical to you in every respect — same brain, same neural activity, same behavioral dispositions — but with no conscious experience whatsoever.
 No inner light.
 No “what it’s like.”
-The zombie walks, talks, falls in love, writes philosophy papers about consciousness, and reports that it has experiences.
-But it doesn’t.
+The zombie walks, talks, falls in love, writes philosophy papers about consciousness, reports that it has rich experiences.
+It describes the sunset as beautiful and means it, as far as anyone can tell.
+But it doesn’t experience any of it.
 The lights are off.
 Nobody’s home.

 Chalmers argues that such a zombie is conceivable — no logical contradiction in the concept — and this conceivability demonstrates consciousness is not reducible to physical function.
-If it were, the zombie would be inconceivable, because a physical duplicate would necessarily be a conscious duplicate.
+Think of a perfect clockwork bird that sings exactly like a nightingale — every note, every pause — without hearing its own song.
+If consciousness were just function, the zombie would be inconceivable: a physical duplicate would necessarily be a conscious duplicate.
 Our ability to coherently imagine the zombie shows consciousness is something over and above the physical.

 What Dennett Claims